rustyrussell/bolts/12-offer-encoding.md

 ## Requirements For Offers

 A writer of an offer:
-  - MUST NOT set any tlv fields greater or equal to 80, or tlv field 1.
+  - MUST NOT set any tlv fields greater or equal to 80, or tlv field 0.
-  - if it sets `offer_node_id`:
-    - MUST set `node_id` to the node's public key to request the invoice from.
+  - MUST set `offer_node_id` to the node's public key to request the invoice from.
-  - otherwise:
-    - MUST provide at least one `offer_blinded_path`
   - MUST set `offer_description` to a complete description of the purpose of the payment.
   - if the chain for the invoice is not solely bitcoin: